 With travel being a primary source for bed bugs to spread, Terminix Service Inc. suggest travelers consider the following tips:

 - Consider a hard-shelled suitcase, offering fewer crevices where bugs can hide.

 - Check for bed bugs before unpacking or settling into the room.
 Avoid putting your baggage on the bed or on the floor—use the luggage rack or place luggage in the bathroom while inspecting the room.
 For the duration of the stay, consider hanging clothing in the closet or keep luggage on the dresser.

 - Pull back sheets from the mattress and look for bugs along the seams or tiny blood spots on the mattress or sheets.
 Look along the edges and in the seams.

 - Notify management immediately and change rooms or hotels if there is evidence of bed bugs.

 - Upon return home, before bringing the suitcase inside the house, vacuum off luggage and consider using a brush to scrub items that can’t be washed.

 - Unpack immediately and launder all clothes in hot water and dry on high heat.

 “If you inadvertently bring bed bugs home with you and discover them, call 1-800-TERMINIX immediately,’ said Hathorne.
-“A small infestation is cheaper and easier to control than one that has time to spread.”
+“A small infestation will lead to a lower bed bug removal cost and is easier to control than one that has time to spread.”